kristinakoneva/infinum-academy-shows-app-kristinakoneva/README.md

 This project represents an Android application used for listing TV shows which was developed during the Infinum Academy 2022 Android Course. <br /> <br />
-The application is be built using
+The application is built using
 <a href="https://developer.android.com/kotlin?gclid=Cj0KCQjwuaiXBhCCARIsAKZLt3kUvO79J4zLzxIvRhNSUE0pkQPWleNghyJF8kI6gOdL-aeBUM_STPwaAhYcEALw_wcB&gclsrc=aw.ds" target="_blank">Kotlin</a> as the language of choice,
 <a href="https://developer.android.com/studio?gclid=Cj0KCQjwuaiXBhCCARIsAKZLt3nmrYJTmrUlYUZ6NBPX3gBL0N91KPxJ_OsjAjBOMZPZbUhe4VnnYlcaAqrJEALw_wcB&gclsrc=aw.ds" target="_blank">Android Studio</a>
 as the official IDE and MVVM as the application architecture. <br /> <br />
-The documentation for the API used in this app is available on the following link: <a href="https://tv-shows.infinum.academy/api/v1/docs/index.html" target="_blank">tv-shows.infinum.academy/api</a> <br /> <br />
+The documentation for the API used in this app is available on the following link: <a href="https://tv-shows.infinum.academy/api/v1/docs/index.html" target="_blank">tv-shows.infinum.academy/api</a>. <br /> <br />
 The networking part of this app was done with the help of some libraries, such as:
 <a href="https://square.github.io/okhttp/" target="_blank">OkHttp</a>,
 <a href="https://square.github.io/retrofit/" target="_blank">Retrofit</a>,
 <a href="https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md" target="_blank">KotlinX Serialization</a>. <br /> <br />
-This app also has a database created with <a href="https://developer.android.com/training/data-storage/room" target="_blank">Room</a>
+This app also has a database created with <a href="https://developer.android.com/training/data-storage/room" target="_blank">Room</a>.
 When the user is offline, the data from the database is displayed (if the database is empty, an empty state is displayed). <br /> <br />
 The <a href="https://coil-kt.github.io/coil/" target="_blank">Coil</a> library is used for loading images into the views. <br /> <br />
 More details about which libraries were used and their versions can be seen in the app's build.grade file. <br /> <br />
 The Shows App needs permissions for accessing and changing the network state, accessing the Internet, reading from external storage and writing settings. <br /> <br />
 In order to have a more dynamic and flexible UI, fragments were used to modularise the app in combination with the
-<a href="https://developer.android.com/guide/navigation/navigation-getting-started" target="_blank">Navigation Component</a> for reducing teh navigation logic.
+<a href="https://developer.android.com/guide/navigation/navigation-getting-started" target="_blank">Navigation Component</a> for reducing the navigation logic.

 ## Login Screen
 <p align="left">